Online Business Writing Courses for Academic Credit

 - Workplace Communications with Computers provides communication strategies and tips for resumes and cover letters.

-- The Technical Writing course takes students from prewriting to editing and beyond.
+- The Advanced Technical Writing course takes students from prewriting to editing and beyond.

 - Try College Composition for a refresher on the basics of grammar and citing your sources, plus much more.